soonbong-lee/soonbong-lee.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year Ph.D. student in Operations at Yale School of Management, where I am fortunate to be advised by Prof. [Vahideh Manshadi](https://vahideh-manshadi.com/).
-My current research interests lie in operations for social good, mainly in the context of platform-based nonprofit and public sector applications.
-Drawing upon methodologies from algorithm design, stochastic modeling, and game theory, my aim is to:
+My current research interests lie the design and operations of online and matching platforms, with a particular focus on nonprofit and public sector applications.
-- Understand unique operational challenges inherent in these applications.
-- Develop policies that can address them with analytic performance guarantees.

 Prior to joining Yale, I earned my B.B.A. and B.S. in Applied Statistics, followed by an M.S. in Management Science from Yonsei University.
 During this time, I worked under the supervision of Prof. Seongmoon Kim, focusing on research related to data-driven portfolio optimization.